If you are a faculty or staff member making an obligated report, click here.

 One of the most important decisions for survivors is whether or not to talk about what happened.
 Reed encourages everyone to consider reporting sexual misconduct, relationship abuse, and stalking to the college, keeping the well-being and safety of the survivor in mind.
 Our employees receive training to ensure that survivors are supported and assisted in the reporting process, and we work with students to prepare them to support friends who disclose to them.
 When the college receives information about sexual harassment, sexual assault, dating or domestic violence, or stalking, it will initiate an investigation.

 Anonymous reporting: You can anonymously call a crisis line.
 You can make an anonymous report to the college using a form on the Reed website.
-No one will know who you are.
 The college may initiate a Title IX investigation, but it will be limited by the information available.